 To cross the old Dubai creek like a local, head to Bur Dubai and ride on an abra, or a traditional Dubai wooden boat, across the water to the souks (covered markets) in Deira.
 The ride lasts between five and ten minutes and costs only a dirham.
 The motorized boats carry passengers across at a relaxed pace, making this a lovely opportunity to admire the views of the mud-colored heritage buildings and other boats along the water.
 Sunset is an especially great time to do the ride, with seagulls flying above and the sky taking on an orange-pink tint.

 What better way to admire the shiny, record-breaking skyscrapers in Dubai than to ride the world’s longest urban zipline between them?
-At XLine Dubai Marina, you can zipline at speeds of up to 80km/h from one of these towering buildings all the way across the marina to finish at the Dubai Marina Mall.
+One of instagram’s favorite things to do in Dubai, XLine Dubai Marina will have you ziplining at speeds of up to 80km/h from one of these towering buildings all the way across the marina to finish at the Dubai Marina Mall.
 The views are nothing short of epic: think awe-inspiring skyscrapers such as the Princess Tower and Cayan Tower and beautiful yachts along the marina promenade.
 You can go solo or with a friend; there are two ziplines and tickets are slightly cheaper when bought for two.